JellyApple102/reader/README.md

     - May have to 'reset' login periodically
 - Restricted work support
     - Must be logged in
+- Import/export by work Id
+    - Export ids to clipboard, separated by newlines
+    - Import ids from clipboard, saparated by any whitespace

 ## On The List